Studying at uni in 2020/21

-Of course, some teaching just doesn’t work online.
+Of course, some teaching is more tricky to deliver online.
 We can't replicate all of the lab, workshop and studio-based material online, but you won't miss out.
-You'll still do the practical learning, with the relevant safety measures in place.
-We'll also provide simulation experiences so that you can take part in all aspects of your degree right from the start of the year.
+You'll still do practical learning, with the relevant safety measures in place.
+We'll also provide simulation experiences where relevant.

 We're also looking into the feasibility of providing you with access to powerful, cloud-based virtual machines.
 You can either use these for individual work or group sessions that need a pop-up virtual IT lab.
 Using the virtual machines, you can do activities like advanced modelling, animation or data-crunching in the cloud during an online teaching session or for course work.

-We'll make sure every lab, workshop and studio space is adapted, cleaned and equipped with appropriate personal protective equipment (PPE), such as face coverings.
+We've made sure every lab, workshop and studio space is adapted, cleaned and equipped with appropriate personal protective equipment (PPE).
+All staff and students must wear face coverings indoors on campus.
 You'll learn in smaller groups, so we can make sure the appropriate social distancing rules and other safety measures are respected.

-You can read more about our plans for how we'll teach you below.
+You can read more about how we'll teach you below.

 As part of our blended and connected approach to teaching, we’ll make sure you have access to your course tutors and other students on the course.
-You’ll be able ask your course tutors questions as you think of them.
-You can also talk with other students through online chat and through more formal online discussion forums.
+You should be able to ask your course tutors questions as you think of them.
+We'll provide ways for you also to talk with other students through online chat and discussion forums.

-We’ll record lectures and large group teaching sessions – so if you want to check something, you can easily catch up.
-Though we won’t expect staff to give, or students to listen to, long lectures, all lectures will be broken down into smaller chunks to aid learning and interaction with the material.
+We’ll provide recordings or summaries of lectures and large group teaching sessions – so if you want to check something, you can easily catch up.
+Though we won’t expect staff to give, or students to listen to, long recorded lectures, most lectures will be broken down into smaller chunks to aid learning and interaction with the material.